wee-analyze/starting_fires/README.md

 Spark 2.1, Python 2.7

 I completed an online course on Udemy called Taming Big Data with Spark and Python.
 These were the scripts that we used (with some changes that I made).
-The course covered RDD, various methods, an RDD algorithm from scratch, Sparksql, and mllib.
-I also included a Zeppelin notebook of the stuff covered in Sparksql.
+The course covered RDD, various methods, a recommendation algorith using RDD's which is made from scratch, Sparksql, and mllib.

 I have altered the scripts in the course so that they work on an actual Spark cluster using HDFS instead of locally on a computer.